0xAtelerix/docs/technology.md

 Appchains deployed over Pelagos enjoy direct, native-level access to other blockchains for data retrieval and transaction submission.
 The multichain layer in Pelagos works like a universal L1SLOAD for any chain.

-Combined with integrated TSS signing protocols for supported chains (secured by restaking and DKG {not discussed nor defined yet}), Appchains can send external transactions to other protocols or appchains as a natural extension of their execution environment.
+Combined with integrated TSS signing protocols for supported chains (secured by restaking and DKG {not discussed nor defined yet}), Appchains can send external transactions to other protocols or Appchains as a natural extension of their execution environment.

 By enabling easy interoperability, Pelagos lets Appchains reuse and enhance existing protocols rather than competing for liquidity and users.